Growth rates of permutation classes: categorization up to the uncountability threshold: Introduction

-While our work builds on \cite{vatter:growth-rates-of:}, we use only one result from it.
+While our work builds on \cite{vatter:growth-rates-of:}, we use only one of its results.
 To state this result we need a few definitions.
 First, the \emph{(direct) sum} of the permutations $\pi$ of length $k$ and $\sigma$ of length $\ell$ is defined by

 The sum of $\pi$ and $\sigma$ is shown pictorially on the left of Figure~\ref{fig-sums}.
 The analogous operation depicted on the right of Figure~\ref{fig-sums} is called the \emph{skew sum} and denoted $\sigma\ominus\pi$.
 The permutation $\pi$ is said to be \emph{sum indecomposable} if it cannot be written as the sum of two nonempty permutations.
 Otherwise, $\pi$ is called \emph{sum decomposable} and in this case we can write $\pi$ uniquely as $\alpha_1\oplus\cdots\oplus\alpha_k$ where the $\alpha_i$ are sum indecomposable; in this case the $\alpha_i$ are called the \emph{sum components} of $\pi$.